Currency: GBP

 Rachet Blocks

-Ratchet Blocks are ball bearing blocks with an extra built in braking mechanism.
+Ratchet Blocks are ball-bearing blocks with an extra built-in braking mechanism.

 The sheave is designed to grip the line and allow the brake to take the load.
-The braking feature is a ratchet system which stops the sheave rotating.
+The braking feature is a ratchet system which stops the sheave from rotating.

 The ratchet works like a socket wrench or the internal workings of a sheet winch.
 There are ratchet pawls which drop into teeth as the sheave rotates.
 This is what makes the distinctive clicking noise.
 When rotation is ceased, the ratchet pawl engages the aligned tooth and holds a share of the load, using the friction created between the rope and the faceted sheave.